jasonjewik/jasonjewik/README.md

 ## Hello there! 👋
-Me in three bullet points:
+Me in four bullet points:
 - 🌱 I am building software for [AI x Climate Change research](https://github.com/aditya-grover/climate-learn).
 - ⚛️ My favorite course of grad school so far is Quantum Programming.
 - 📝 VS Code is my editor of choice, but I also use emacs and vim.